Step by Step: Connect to WordPress Using C#

 var onePost = await client.Posts.GetByID(1);

-You can download these examples from my Github account in the project WordPressTest and for more information about the WordPressPCL API, you can check the official documentation here: Github WordPressPCL Documentation.
+You can download these examples from my GitHub account in the project WordPressTest.
+For more information about the WordPressPCL API, check the official documentation here: GitHub WordPressPCL Documentation.

-I hope that I can help you to have a good introduction to of how to connect with a WordPress website using .Net.
+I hope this gives you a good introduction to connecting with a WordPress website using .NET.